-- 1. Grant applications will be considered from applicants who do not have extramural funding as of the proposed award start date.
+- 1. Grant applications will be considered from applicants who have <\$100,000 (direct costs) in extramural funding (exclusive of PI salary support) as of the proposed award start date.
 Extramural funding should be construed to mean grants from Federal and state agencies (e.g. NIH, NSF, VA, USDA, ISDH), National Organizations and Foundations (e.g. National Heart Association, Robert Wood Johnson Foundation, Howard Hughes Foundation), and Industry (e.g. GlaxoSmithKline, Eli Lilly Company) of \$100,000 (direct costs) or greater per annum.
 Clinical trial contracts and salary support on career development award(s) do not count toward the \$100,000 limit and grants in no-cost extensions or nearing the end of their award term may list remaining fund balances in lieu of the full awarded amounts.
 The amount of all extramural funding available to the applicant, if any, must be detailed.
 This includes any funding through program projects, centers, joint grants and any other mechanisms.
 If such funds are available, the relevant specific aims of that portion of the project or center grant must be provided.
 In listing support, the PI must specify dollar amounts for collaborative grants as well as for individual grants.
-If they are not the PI, the role in the project must be clearly specified, along with any resources or funding for that role. - Funding for personnel is meant to provide interim support for technical assistance needed to carry out the project.
+If they are not the PI, the role in the project must be clearly specified, along with any resources or funding for that role. - 2.
+Funding for personnel is meant to provide interim support for technical assistance needed to carry out the project.
 Salaries for faculty members (including anyone eligible to apply for the grant) are not allowable.

-- 3. Applicants for Research Enhancement funds who have submitted or have pending an application for extramural funding may use the same or similar proposal to apply to the Biomedical Research Committee, but this must conform to the Committee's guidelines and application format.
-The applicant must address the Specific Aims for the single year of funding requested.
+Applicants for Biomedical Research funds who have submitted or have pending an application for extramural funding may use the same or similar proposal to apply to the Biomedical Research Committee, but this must conform to the Committee's guidelines and application format.
+If both applications are deemed meritorious, the applicant must address the overlap by submitting an official request to the BRC for review and / or return the expended BRG funds if/when external funding is accepted for the same project.

+- 3. The applicant must address the Specific Aims for the single year of funding requested.
 It is to the applicant's advantage to focus and establish priorities for the year, and to describe how the one year of funding requested will aid in either "jump-starting" a project or strengthening a planned or pending submission.
 The relevant parts of an extramural proposal may be appended if desired, but the priorities for the proposed year of funding must be clearly justified. - 4.
-Applications from new faculty must have a letter from the Center director stating the amounts of start-up funds and continued support the applicant is receiving from departmental funds.
+Applications from new (within 2 years at the time of submission) faculty must have a letter from the departmental chairman stating that the applicant has the support of the department and / or startup resources should either be needed to finish the project.
 The School of Medicine strongly endorses the development of mentoring committees for new faculty.
 If such a mentoring committee or faculty mentor has been appointed it should be included in the Chair's letter as a facet of the new investigator's support system.

-Applicants are strongly encouraged to have a senior researcher review the proposal before the Center director signs the cover letter.
-It would be helpful if the Center director, in their cover letter, indicate who had helped the applicant review the proposal before submission.
+Applicants are strongly encouraged to have their mentor or a senior researcher review the proposal before the Chair signs the cover letter.
+It would be helpful if the Chairs, in their cover letter, indicate who had helped the applicant review the proposal before submission.